sasagawa888/eisl/documents/COMPILER.md

 In the method definition, the argument name must work correctly even if you give it a different name in the generic function.
 The interpreter evaluates this correctly.
 But the compiler has the restriction that the argument names must be the same for simplicity.
-I think it can be done by α conversion, but I decided to do it easily.
+I think it can be done by α conversion, but I decided to take a short-cut.
 It should be written as follows.

 ```lisp
 (defgeneric hash-func (k))